Notice To Taxpayers – Assessed Values by Supervisor of Assessment

 Notice to Taxpayers – Assessed Values by Supervisor of Assessment

-2021 was the quadrennial reassessment year for Oblong, Martin and Southwest townships.
+2022 was the quadrennial reassessment year for Robinson township.

 Your property is to be assessed at the above listed median level of assessment for the assessment district.
 You may check the accuracy of your assessment by dividing your assessment by the median level of assessment.
 The resulting value should equal the estimated fair cash (market) value of your property.
 If the resulting value is greater than the estimated fair cash value of your property, you may be over-assessed.
 If the resulting value is less than the fair cash value of your property, you may be under-assessed.
 You may appeal your assessment to the Board of Review.

 If you believe the full fair market value of your property is incorrect, or the assessed value is not uniform with other comparable properties in the same neighborhood, the following steps should be taken: 1.
 Contact Hope M Weber, CCAO, 100 S Douglas, Robinson.
 Office hours: 8 a.m. to 4 p.m.
 Telephone: 618-544-8221.
 If not satisfied with the assessor review, you may file an appeal with the Board of Review.
 Appeals must be filed with the Board of Review 30 days after this publication date of the assessment changes by the Chief County Assessment Officer.
 Appeals filed late will not be heard.
 Contact for complaint forms, Board of Review Rules and Procedures, or assistance, Crawford County Board of Review, 100 S Douglas, Robinson.
 Office hours: 10 a.m. to 4 p.m.
 Telephone: 618-544-3400.
 Board of Review information is also available at the Assessor page of crawfordcountyil.org